All Blogs

 Jesus did not die to make us be good people, he died to give us life.
 Confrontation should communicate a bigger picture than just to stop being bad and be good.
 It should communicate the importance of coming back to the life that God created us for; life as God designed it to work.
 When we return to dependence on God as the source, we benefit from experiencing Life as God created it to be.
 Turning from our sin is not just a means to escape condemnation, it is the way back to Life.

 When confrontation is done for the right purpose and with the right attitude in relationships, families, and communities over a long period of time, trust is developed.
-When people are able to trust that confrontation is for their benefit, and not to point out their badness, they become more willing to humbly look at themselves and see the areas in which they need to grow.
+When people are able to trust that confrontation is for their benefit and not to point out their badness, they become more willing to humbly look at themselves and see the areas in which they need to grow.
 If we are using biblical discipline we don’t use the tools of anger, shame, or intimidation.
-When we understand God’s model for confrontation, we can confront our brothers and sisters in a loving and gentle way that is focused on rescuing, redeeming, and reconciling.
+When we understand God’s model for confrontation, we can give consequences to our children in a loving and positive way that is focused on rescuing, redeeming, and reconciling, rather than punishing.